kitsune7/kitsune-settings/other-settings/claude/commands/plan.md

 ## Initial Response

+The user may provide `work` or `open` as context to indicate which thoughts directory to use.
+If not provided, ask for it.

-When this command is invoked:
+When this command is invoked, respond with:

-1. **Check if parameters were provided**:
-   - If a file path or ticket reference was provided as a parameter, skip the default message
-   - Immediately read any provided files FULLY
-   - Begin the research process

-2. **If no parameters provided**, respond with:
 ```
 I'll help you create a detailed implementation plan.
 Let me start by understanding what we're building.